chriseldredge/Lucene.Net.Linq/README.markdown

 by a tokenizer that would remove them, but exact matching on the entire value is not possible.

-If exact matching is required, these characters should be substituted with suitable substitutes that are not reserved by Lucene.
+If exact matching is required, these characters should be replaced with suitable substitutes that are not reserved by Lucene.